logzio/logz-docs/_source/user-guide/infrastructure-monitoring/configure-metrics-drilldowns.md

 ###### Additional resources

 * To learn more about Prometheus and PromQL, check out our [examples and best practices guide](https://docs.logz.io/user-guide/infrastructure-monitoring/prometheus-promql-queries.html).
-* If you're looking to configure **Explore in kibana** drilldown links, click [here](/user-guide/infrastructure-monitoring/explore-in-kibana-drilldown-links.html).
+* Looking to configure **Explore in kibana** drilldown links?
+[Read our guide](/user-guide/infrastructure-monitoring/explore-in-kibana-drilldown-links.html).